Adore Beauty: History

 Adore Beauty purchased Ikou, a wellness and skincare brand with three stores in New South Wales, in June 2024 for $25 million.
 The purchase gave Adore Beauty its first physical retail footprint and helped the company improve its private label revenue.
 In July 2024, Sacha Laing took over as CEO.
 In November 2024, the company announced its plan to open at least 20 Adore Beauty stores and expand Ikou to 8–10 stores within three years.
 The first Adore Beauty store opened on 1 February 2025.
+As of November 2025, there are nine Adore Beauty stores across Australia.

+In June 2025, the company rebranded its loyalty program to Adore Rewards and moved it to a cashback model.
+In November 2025, Adore Beauty was ranked number one on Power Retail's Most Loved Retailer Report.